Top 10 Tea Brand in Germany

 1. Teekampagne – Founded in 1985, this company specializes in organic Darjeeling tea and works directly with farmers in India to ensure fair trade practices.

-2. Lipton – A household name worldwide, Lipton has a strong presence in the German market with its wide range of black, green, and herbal teas.
+2. Lipton – A household name worldwide, Lipton has a strong presence in the German market, offering a wide range of black, green, and herbal teas.

 3. Meßmer – With over 160 years of experience, Meßmer is one of the oldest tea companies in Germany.
 They offer a variety of traditional blends as well as innovative flavors.